missionpinball/mpf-docs/config/servos.rst

       0.45: servo1_mid

 In MPF, servo ranges of motion are represented as numbers between 0.0 and 1.0.
-So 0.0 puts the servo at the extreme end of its range on one side, and 1.0 moves it to the end of motion on the other side.
+So 0.0 puts the servo at the extreme end of its range on one side as set by the servo_min: discussed below, and 1.0 moves it to the end of motion on the other side as set by the
+servo_max: as set below.
 You can use positions in between with as much precision as your servo controller will allow.
 (For example, a value of .4444 will tell the servo to move to 44.44% of the way between its minimum and maximum position.